 - The ACHP will develop internal procedures to guide its actions in those instances in which a federal agency will not invite an Indian tribe to be a signatory to a project-specific Section 106 memorandum of agreement or programmatic agreement and those instances in which a federal agency has invited an Indian tribe or tribes to sign such an agreement but the Indian tribe or tribes refuse to sign an agreement.
-The ACHP's internal procedures could include but not be limited to elevating the ACHP's participation from staff-level to chairman or member-level involvement; terminating such consultation; or, transmitting advisory comments to the head of the agency. - The ACHP will issue guidance that encourages federal agencies, when developing Section 106 agreements, to invite Indian tribes to be signatories when properties of religious and cultural significance to the tribes will be affected by the proposed project. - The ACHP will issue a policy statement clarifying that federal agencies should invite Indian tribes to be signatories to Section 106 agreements when historic properties of religious and cultural significance to them will be affected by a proposed project.
+The ACHP's internal procedures could include but not be limited to elevating the ACHP's participation from staff-level to chairman or member-level involvement or terminating such consultation. - The ACHP will issue guidance that encourages federal agencies, when developing Section 106 agreements, to invite Indian tribes to be signatories when properties of religious and cultural significance to the tribes will be affected by the proposed project.

+• The ACHP will issue a policy statement clarifying that federal agencies should invite Indian tribes to be signatories to Section 106 agreements when historic properties of religious and cultural significance to them will be affected by a proposed project.